 The Polar Express Train ride is fun for the entire family and kids of all ages.
-Everyone is encouraged to dress in PJs, sing favorite carols, and bring the story to life.
-Enjoy cookies, hot cocoa, and the story written by Chris Van Allsburg, narrated by Santa's helpers, all while on a magical journey to see Santa aboard a historic steam train.
+Everyone is encouraged to dress in PJs, sing their favorite carols, and bring the story to life.
+Enjoy cookies, hot cocoa, and the novel written by Chris Van Allsburg, narrated by Santa's helpers, all while on a magical journey to see Santa aboard a historic steam train.
 The Polar Express generally runs from mid-November to early January.
 Visit the Durango & Silverton Train's website for more information.

 Snowdown, the original “Cabin Fever Reliever,” is a mainstay winter event and the locals’ way to beat those winter blues!
 Each year features a new and different crazy theme.
 For a true local experience, don your favorite costume, partake in the hilarious weekday events, and don't miss the light parade, held on the Friday evening of Snowdown.
-With many events throughout the week, both adults-only and family-friendly, everyone is bound to find something that suits them.
-Typically held the last weekend of January or first weekend of February.
+With many events throughout the week, both adult-only and family-friendly, everyone is bound to find something that suits them.
+Typically held the last weekend of January or the first weekend of February.
 Visit snowdown.org for more information.

 A favorite spring event of both locals and visitors alike, the Durango Bluegrass Meltdown features a full weekend of world-class bluegrass music.
 With a full line-up of different events, including many family-friendly ones, downtown Durango comes alive with music in mid-April.
 Experience the Meltdown in true local fashion by grabbing a drink at the Diamond Belle Saloon and listening to the impromtu jam sessions taking place in the lobby of the Strater Hotel.